CassandreHeritier/marklifemap/marklifemap/README.md

 >```popup```: You can choose the type of popup you want to view among 'dataframe' (your data are directly shown), 'sci_info' (to view informations from the Solr database about your taxids) and 'none'.
 >```form```: You can choose the form of markers among 'dataframe' (markers will be proportionals to your data numbers), 'nbdesc' (with informations from Solr) and 'none'.
 >```cluster```: You can choose the type of cluster among 'sum' and 'none'.
+>```output```: You can choose to display the search result of the request from Solr, taping 'file' to create a file in your working directory, 'merge_file' to do the same but adding your dataset, 'console' to display in the console directly and 'merge_console' with your dataset again.
+>```filename```: If 'file' in 'output' option was given, you can choose the filename.
 3. See your lifemap with markers
 A window appears with your lifemap, enjoy !